Finding the best cycling routes in Europe can be tricky. There are so many to choose from that it can be quite overwhelming.

 Beginning in Donaueschingen, riders follow the Danube river, passing through Germany and Austria before eventually reaching the capital of Hungary, Budapest.

-If you’re into your adventure cycling routes, it’s good to know that this cycle path is well maintained and allows riders to create their own itineraries by visiting towns and places just off the route.
-Places where riders can stop and rent pergolas for example are just part of the charm.
+If you’re into your adventure cycling routes, it’s good to know that this cycle path is well-maintained and allows riders to create their own itineraries by visiting towns and places just off the route.
+Places where riders can stop and rent pergolas, for example, are just part of the charm.

 The river continues all the way to Romania, where it becomes part of the Black Sea, but the paths past the Budapest point are not as well developed for cycling.
+Up to that point though, it’s one of the best bike rides Europe offers alongside one of its longest rivers.

 Moselle cycle route